ryanmio/ActBlue-Jail/README.md

 # AB Jail

 AB Jail is an open-source project that brings transparency to political fundraising.
-The tool allows dragging and dropping screenshots of deceptive texts or emails, where AI extracts the sender, checks against ActBlue's rules, drafts a report, and logs it publicly.
+The tool allows forwarding or dragging and dropping screenshots of deceptive texts or emails, where AI extracts the sender, checks against ActBlue's rules, drafts a report, and logs it publicly.
 Messages from seeded phone numbers are automatically collected to build a real-time feed of these solicitations.

-## Structure

-- **Frontend**: Pages for viewing cases, uploading screenshots, and an evaluation system to rate AI accuracy.
-- **API Routes**: Handle uploads, OCR for text extraction, AI classification of violations, report generation, and more—like screenshotting landing pages or processing inbound SMS.
-- **Database**: Schemas for reports, comments, and evaluations, with SQL migrations.
-- **AI Integration**: Server-side logic for classifying messages and identifying senders.
-- **Components**: UI elements for breadcrumbs, headers, animations, and a landing page scanner.

 ## Contributing